Best & Worst Subaru Legacy Years

 7th generation (BT)2020-Present

 Notice a pattern?
-Subaru rolls out a new generation every 5 years, keeping things novel and exciting.
+Subaru rolls out a new generation every 5 years, keeping things innovative and exciting.
 Each new iteration brings its own flavor of design tweaks, tech upgrades, and performance boosts.
 Smart buyers pay attention to these generational shifts – they can make or break your Legacy experience.

 Subaru Legacy Best, Neutral, and Worst Years